angelahe/UXDesignAdobeXD/README.md

 click and drag from element to other artboards
-Cmd+A to show all wires between artboards can copy/paste in prototype mode to copy the wires for objects
+Cmd+A to show all wires between artboards can copy/paste in prototype mode to copy the wires for objects can choose destination of tap for prototype from interraction dropdown in rhs menu animations for transitions - include slide left use ease out in duration for less harsh transition

+## 12 principles of animation
+squash and stretch
+anticipation
+staging
+straight-ahead action and pose-to-pose follow through and overlapping action slow in and slow out arc secondary action timing exaggeration solid drawing appeal